-(k) Co-location
+(b) Co-location

 Physical proximity increases the quality and quantity of interactions and builds the relationships that create trust.
 Working together in real time creates a common understanding of the project and goals.
 Physical proximity also enhances joint management.
 In order for the management group to effectively manage and lead, its members need to know what everyone in the virtual organization is doing.
 If each participant is at its own location, this is very difficult to do.
 At some time during a project, it will be critical for all or portions of the team to be working together in the same location.
-On larger projects, co-location may be a semi-permanent state with all key team members at a single structure or location.
+On larger projects, co-location may be a semipermanent state with all key team members at a single structure or location.
 On smaller projects, co-location may be used judiciously to accelerate progress at critical junctures.
 But even on the smallest projects, some co-location, or an extended charrette period, will be beneficial.

-Virtual co-location is becoming increasingly possible, although even the best systems are still not equivalent to physical presence.
-Moreover, virtual co-location is more effective amongst parties that have already developed good working relationships.
-We recommend that teams meet physically to develop these relationships before they attempt virtual collaboration.
-Nonetheless, virtual techniques can be used to provide continuity when physical presence is not possible.
-Lesser collaboration systems, such as web-conferencing, video conferencing, and teleconferencing are also useful, but they should not be viewed as substitutes for co-location.
+Virtual co-location is becoming increasingly possible, although even the best systems, such as Cisco's Telepresence or HP's Halo, are still not equivalent to physical presence.
+Nonetheless, they can be used to provide continuity when physical presence is not possible.
+Lesser collaboration systems, such as web-conferencing, video conferencing and teleconferencing are also useful, but they should not be viewed as substitutes for co-location.
 If a project relies on collaboration technologies, it would be wise to map the type of meeting to the technical tool used.
 For example, web conferencing may be suitable for presenting and explaining information, but creative development is best done in the same physical location.